Heinoushare/Sabacc-Flask/README.md

 ## Design Choices
 ### Flask vs. Django
 I had originally tried to make this project with Django, but never finished it.
 After taking CS50, I learned how to use Flask, and wanted to try and make a Sabacc web application for my CS50 final project.
 A large part of the project would be deciding what framework to use.
-Comparing my knowledge,
+Comparing my knowledge, I felt I had more skill with Flask, either because I had learned more or it was more fresh in my head.
+I also liked the nature of Flask as compared

 ### CS50 Library vs. sqlite3 library